 To be totally honest, I didn't graduate knowing that I would want to be a product manager.
-After speaking with many of my fellow PM's, I've found that a large numbers of us "fell" into product management.
+After speaking with many of my fellow PMs, I've found that a large number of us "fell" into product management.

 Rather, I iterated on my own career trajectory, making adjustments to my responsibilities where I felt I would make more of an impact within my organization.

 Once I decided I wanted to be a product manager, I started actively picking up responsibilities and achievements that I felt would help me be a better candidate as a product manager.

 2) How do you enter a PM role?